Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 In older cats, repeated vomiting deserves a deeper look, often including bloodwork and a vet exam.

-• Repeated vomiting or vomiting that continues after restarting food
+• Repeated vomiting or vomiting that continues after food returns

 • Blood in vomit or coffee-ground material

-• Open-mouth breathing, breathing distress, or pale/blue gums
+• Open-mouth breathing, breathing trouble, or pale/blue gums

 • Refusing food and water